 Fuzzy Inference for Threat Intelligence

-A research effort focused on representing ambiguity, partial evidence, and analytic uncertainty in cyber threat intelligence through interpretable fuzzy rule-based systems.
+A research effort focused on representing ambiguity, partial evidence, weak signals, and analytic uncertainty in cyber threat intelligence through interpretable fuzzy rule-based systems.

 - Fuzzy Logic